surshreya/notes-app/README.md

 # notes-app
-A note taking mini app using command line args
+A note taking mini app using command line args.
+Showcasing the fundamentals of nodeJS.